RohitRajan45/Product-Analytics-SQL-PowerBI/README.md

 # Product-Analytics-SQL-PowerBI
-This repository showcases an end-to-end data analysis project focusing on product performance analytics using SQL Server, Power BI
+This project involves creating a product analytics dashboard using Power BI to track and visualize key metrics such as revenue, profit, units sold, and sales trends.
+The dashboard provides insights into YoY performance, product profitability, discount effectiveness, and customer segmentation.
+It helps businesses make data-driven decisions to optimize sales strategies, improve profitability, and target high-demand regions.

 ## The project involves: